andyMonterrubio/Deck_of_cards/README.md

 # Deck_of_cards

-Deck of Cards is an application created using ReactJS
+Deck of Cards is an application developed using ReactJS.
+You can try it here: [https://codesandbox.io/s/github/andyMonterrubio/Deck_of_cards](https://codesandbox.io/s/github/andyMonterrubio/Deck_of_cards)

+If you want to run the application locally, follow the next steps:

 ### `npm install`